op7ic/RT-CyberShield/README.md

 - TOR exit nodes
 - Azure
 - Cloudflare
+- Avast
+- Bitdefender
+- Fireeye
+- Fortinet
+- Kaspersky
+- ESET
+- McAfee
+- Sophos

 ## Cron job

 In order to auto-update the blocks, copy the following code into /etc/cron.d/update-cybershield.
-Don't update the list too often or some blacklist providers will ban your IP address.
+Don't update the list too often or some providers will ban your IP address.
 Once a week should be sufficient.
 ```
 PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin
 MAILTO=root